How to request samples from the OSU MGR.

 OSU-MGR Rock Sample Request

-Please download, fill out and submit the Rock Sample Request Form to email@example.com.
+Please download, fill out and submit the Dredge and Dive Sample Request Form to email@example.com.
 In the form, use the Sample Name (e.g. OSU-EX1504L2-D1-1) shown on the OSU-MGR collection website.
 Provide a brief summary of the analyses planned for the sample in the Purpose column.
 State clearly if specific sections of the sample are required (e.g. glassy rinds, fresh or altered rocks sections) in the Material column.
 Indicate the minimum sample weight (in grams) or volume (in cubic cm or cc) needed in the Sample Size column.
 Whenever possible, provide alternative dives or dredges, as some samples may not contain enough material to complete the proposed experiments.
 Please indicate whether it is a primary or alternate sample in the Request Type column.
 Please specify if any specific sample preparation is required (e.g. no saw marks) in the Comments column.

 Note about Thin Sections